 We address poor behaviour through a very clear system of sanctions.
 We take a 'zero tolerance' approach to misbehaviour in classes.
 We address every act of disruption, however small.
 We always give a verbal warning and a sanction follows immediately if pupils do not improve their behaviour.

 We are an inclusive school and we do have a small number of pupils who present with behavioural difficulties.
-A member of staff at our school works as a 'learning mentor', able to provide quick support to pupils whose behaviour is difficult.
+A member of staff at our school works as a 'Behaviour HLTA', able to provide quick support to pupils whose behaviour is difficult.
 We always involve parents in this process.
 The aim is both to help key children learn to behave more constructively and to ensure that their behaviour does not disrupt the learning of other pupils.
-Our learning mentor's work is supported by a school counsellor, who provides play therapy sessions for key pupils, and an art therapist, who provides help to children and families from our school as well as other local primaries.
+This work is supported by a school counsellor, who provides play therapy sessions for key pupils, and an art therapist, who provides help to children and families from our school.